Film: Self-esteem

 This film explores what it means to believe in yourself.
 By hearing from a range of people about what self-esteem means to them, this film encourages pupils to positively focus on their own skills and abilities.

 Before teaching this pack it is recommended that teachers read the General guidance for teaching PSHE.

-The full lesson plan is a PSHE Association Quality Assured resource.
+This pack uses practical team-building, cooperation, negotiation and compromise to achieve a goal.
 The teaching in this pack focuses on encouraging pupils to recognise people's qualities, similarities, differences, attitudes, skills, attributes and achievements and how this relates to self-esteem.
 It helps pupils build their own self-esteem and improve the self-esteem of others.

 This film explores what it means to believe in yourself.
 By hearing from a range of people about what self-esteem means to them, this film encourages pupils to positively focus on their own skills and abilities.